prisma/prisma/CONTRIBUTING.md

 In the root directory:

-- `pnpm run setup` will install and build all the packages
+- `pnpm run setup` will install and build all the packages.
-- `pnpm -r run build` (-r for recursive) will build all the packages
+- `pnpm -r run build` (-r for recursive) will build all the packages.
-- `pnpm -r run dev` (-r for recursive) will build all the packages, without running `tsc`
+- `pnpm -r run dev` (-r for recursive) will build all the packages, without running `tsc`.
-- `pnpm run watch` will continuously build any packages that have been modified, without running `tsc` (Fastest)
+- `pnpm run watch` will continuously build any packages that have been modified, without running `tsc` (Fastest).

 In a package directory, like `packages/client`:

-- `pnpm run build` will build the package
+- `pnpm run build` will build the package.
-- `pnpm run dev` will build the package without running `tsc` (Fastest)
+- `pnpm run dev` will build the package without running `tsc` (Fastest).

-> 💡 Our builder is built on top of esbuild
+> 💡 Our builder is built on top of `esbuild`

 ## Prisma Client